LF-digitala-kanaler/LFDS/content/components/web/typography/lists.md

       #### Modifier

+      **Big numbers**\

-      In lf.se we have a modifier with big numbers för e better visual popout.
+      In lf.se we have a modifier with big numbers and a cirkel around for a better visual popout effect.
+These lists we recommend to have 2-4 list items.

       ### List with checkmars

-      Text om...
+      We often use checkmark list when to highlight Unike selling points (USP) or when to compare different levels of products such as the care insurance different parts.

+      See exempel in the intro text and the table och the [car insurance product page](https://www.lansforsakringar.se/privat/forsakring/bilforsakring/).

       #### Modifier

-      Lägg till om big checkmark m
+      **Big Checkmarks**\

+      In lf.se we have a modifier with big checkmarks and a cirkel around for a better visual popout effect.
+These lists we recommend to have 2-4 list items.

       ### Link lists